tanvir-git/odoo-documentation/content/applications/finance/accounting/reporting/silverfin.rst

 To configure this integration, you need to input the following data into your Silverfin account:

 - user's email address
-- :ref:`Odoo API key <silverfin/api-key>`
+- :ref:`CoquiAPPs API key <silverfin/api-key>`
-- URL of the Odoo database
+- URL of the CoquiAPPs database
-- name of your Odoo database
+- name of your CoquiAPPs database

 .. _silverfin/api-key:

-Odoo API key
+CoquiAPPs API key
 ------------

-You can create Odoo external API keys either :ref:`for a single database <silverfin/api-singledb>` (hosting: Odoo Online, On-premise, and Odoo.sh) or :ref:`for multiple databases managed by a user
+You can create CoquiAPPs external API keys either :ref:`for a single database <silverfin/api-singledb>` (hosting: CoquiAPPs Online, On-premise, and CoquiAPPs.sh) or :ref:`for multiple databases managed by a user
-<silverfin/api-multipledb>` (hosting: Odoo Online).
+<silverfin/api-multipledb>` (hosting: CoquiAPPs Online).

 .. important::
    - These API keys are personal and provide full access to your user account.
 Store it securely.